In the Courts (4 cases)

 Regulatory and Enforcement Initiatives (5 matters)

 - FLORIDA AND WISCONSIN ARE THE 19TH AND 20TH STATES TO SIGN JOINT COOPERATION AND ENFORCEMENT AGREEMENTS WITH THE U.S. DEPARTMENT OF LABOR.
 This month, the U.S. Department of Labor announced that two more states had signed memorandums of understanding with the federal agency, agreeing to cooperate in their enforcement actions to detect and deter misclassification of employees as independent contractors.
 The Florida Department of Revenue and the Wisconsin Department of Workforce Development raise to 20 the number of state agencies that have signed similar agreement with the U.S. Labor Department in its “Misclassification Initiative.”
 These agreements allow the parties to share information and coordinate law enforcement in an effort to “level the playing field for responsible employers by reducing the practice of misclassification.”
-The importance of these state-federal partnerships is more fully discussed in our blog post of January 13, 2015.
+The importance of these state-federal partnerships is more fully discussed in my blog post of January 13, 2015.

 - U.S. LABOR SECRETARY INCLUDES IC MISCLASSIFICATION AS KEY ITEM HE IS FOCUSING ON IN 2015.
 The Secretary of the U.S. Department of Labor, Thomas E. Perez, told attendees in his remarks at the January 7, 2015 AFL-CIO National Summit on Raising Wages that the issue of employee misclassification will be a key focus of the Labor Department in 2015.
 He stated: “And it’s not just low-wage workers who are victimized.
 In many traditionally middle-class occupations, workers are undercut by the abusive practice of misclassification.
 Let me be clear: when you improperly categorize your employees as independent contractors stripping them of rights and benefits in the process, dodging your own tax obligations as an employer, what you’re doing is committing fraud, plain and simple.”